 Alessio Fasano, MD

-Epithelial lining and mucus work together
+The gut lining and mucus layer work together

-interface of the individual’s intestinal immune system with their gut microbiome has a critical effect on metabolism and immunity spanning the function of many organs and diseases including cancer, diabetes, arthritis, obesity, anxiety/depression, and autism.
+It is now recognized that the interface of the individual’s intestinal immune system with their gut microbiome has a critical effect on metabolism and immunity spanning the function of many organs and diseases including cancer, diabetes, arthritis, obesity, anxiety/depression, and autism.

-Dr J.Bland (Founder and PIONEER IN FUNCTIONAL MEDICINE)
+Dr. J.Bland (Founder and PIONEER IN FUNCTIONAL MEDICINE)